Eliomar (footballer, born 1987)

-Eliomar dos Santos Silva (born 12 February 1987, in Garanhuns) is a Brazilian football striker who plays as a forward for Inter de Santa Maria.
+Eliomar dos Santos Silva (born 12 February 1987) is a Brazilian footballer who plays as a forward for Inter de Santa Maria.

-Football career
+Career

-Eliomar signed a two-year contract with Clube Náutico Capibaribe in April 2005, and went on to sign a two-year contract extension on 16 May 2007.
+Eliomar was born in Garanhuns.
+He signed a two-year contract with Clube Náutico Capibaribe in April 2005, and went on to sign a two-year contract extension on 16 May 2007.
 On 13 July 2007, however, he was signed by NK Međimurje of the Croatian First League.

 He scored 6 goals in 29 matches during his debut season in the Croatian First League in 2007–08, at the end of which the club were relegated to the Croatian Second League.
 In the Second League, he scored 10 times in 22 matches as the club won promotion back to the First League for the 2009–10 season.
 Unfortunately, NK Međimurje was able to stay in Croatian First League only one season.
 After they were relegated, Eliomar left the club and joined NK Istra 1961 from Pula.

 In 2011, he returned to Brazil and signed with Guarany Sporting Club.